basbugahmet/112233-Game/README.md

 ## Sample Screens

-Here are some sample screens from the game with different scores:
+Here are some sample screens from the game:

 **Main Menu**